Registration is open!

 Academics, practioners, policymakers, building industry professionals, health researchers and beyond!
 If you have a research-based point of view on thermal comfort, you should submit your work to CATE 2026.

-CATE 2026 invites academics and practitioners to submit original work aligned with one of the event's three themes.
+CATE 2026 invites you to submit original work aligned with one of the event's three themes.

 Call for papers opens